Bioinformatician-dev/microbiome-16s-pipeline/README.md

 # 16S rRNA Microbial Community Analysis Pipeline

-A complete, reproducible bioinformatics pipeline for 16S rRNA amplicon sequencing data — from **raw FASTQ download** to **diversity statistics and figures** — built entirely on real, publicly available sequencing data.
+A complete, reproducible bioinformatics pipeline for 16S rRNA amplicon sequencing data — from raw FASTQ download to diversity statistics and figures built entirely on real, publicly available sequencing data.

-No simulated reads, no toy data: every FASTQ file, reference sequence, and metadata record here comes from a real Illumina MiSeq sequencing run of a real, commercially defined microbial standard.

 ---

 ## 1. Dataset

-This pipeline analyzes real paired-end MiSeq 16S rRNA (V4 region, 515F/806R primers) sequencing reads of the **ZymoBIOMICS Microbial Community Standard** (catalog D6305/D6311) — a defined mock community of 8 bacterial and 2 fungal species with a known genomic-DNA composition, commonly used to benchmark amplicon pipelines.
+This pipeline analyzes real paired-end MiSeq 16S rRNA (V4 region, 515F/806R primers) sequencing reads of the ZymoBIOMICS Microbial Community Standard (catalog D6305/D6311) — a defined mock community of 8 bacterial and 2 fungal species with a known genomic-DNA composition, commonly used to benchmark amplicon pipelines.